Skoda Enyaq Review

 “I confess, I love the Enyaq.
 I was lucky enough to run one as a long termer last year and it exceeded all expectations.
 Roomy, comfortable and just easy to live with, It's a car I'd happily buy with my own money.”

 The Enyaq is a pleasure to drive with a great ride and decent turn of speed.
 It's not as exciting as some competitors, but the overall balance is spot-on.
-Recent updates have given it a useful power boost.
+Recent updates have given it a useful power boost on the 85 models, but the 50's 167bhp will feel a little strained in a fully loaded car.

 Performance